What is UEFI Secure Boot?

 Benefits of Secure Boot

-Secure Boot offers several benefits that contribute to the overall security of a system.
-One of the key advantages is its ability to prevent the execution of malware during the boot process.
+Secure Boot offers several benefits that contribute to a system’s overall security.
+One key advantage is its ability to prevent malware from executing during the boot process.
 By verifying the digital signatures of the software components, Secure Boot ensures that only trusted and authorized code is allowed to run, effectively reducing the risk of system compromise.

 Secure Boot helps prevent unauthorized firmware updates.
 By verifying the digital signatures of the firmware updates, Secure Boot ensures that only updates signed by trusted entities are allowed to be installed.
 This helps protect against attacks that exploit vulnerabilities in the firmware.